pawcoding/short-link/README.md

 # Short Link

 This is a small demo project for showcasing the power of HTMX together with Bun.
 It was originally created for a talk of mine at [FrankenJS Würzburg](https://www.meetup.com/de-DE/front-end-wuerzburg/) as an introduction to HTMX.
+To learn more about this project, you can read the [blog post](https://blog.pawcode.de/posts/introduction-to-htmx) I wrote about it after the talk.

 ## What is short link?